javierprtvel/microservices/README.md

 for each microservice is made available through a Logstash pipeline deployed along the microservice.

 ## Build
-You can build configuration service, discovery service, API gateway and every microservice as a JAR -Spring Boot standalone application- by executing ``mvn package [-DskipTests]`` on the root directory of the correspondent project.
+You can build configuration service, discovery service, API gateway and every microservice as JAR files -Spring Boot standalone applications- by executing ``mvn package [-DskipTests]`` on the root directory of the correspondent module.

 After that, you can build a Docker image executing ```docker build .``` on the same directory, which contains the Dockerfile.

-Regarding the third-party components, like databases, tracing information server and centralized logging server, you need to install, setup and run the required software, either as a host program or a Docker container.
+Regarding the third-party components like databases, tracing information server and centralized logging server, you need to install, setup and run the required software, either as a host program or a Docker container.

 ## Execution